 Here’s another example: Subaru’s most successful campaign was the “Meet an owner” campaign with which they raised brand awareness for their product.

 For the campaign, Subaru roped in 20 influencers in industries from fitness to art.
 And each of them created content around a Subaru car, adding their unique voice to the content.

 Zach King, an influencer, shot a video that showed him surprising his date with a Subaru car.
 The video got over 8 million views.

-Here are campaign results: The campaign generated an engagement rate of 9% resulting in hundreds of thousands of new comments, several million likes for over 58 sponsored posts.
+Here are the campaign results: The campaign generated an engagement rate of 9% resulting in hundreds of thousands of new comments, and several million likes for over 58 sponsored posts.